ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When custom CBOR is used, the Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in {{Section 11.2 of I-D.ietf-ace-key-groupcomm}}.
 Furthermore, the entry labels defined in {{iana-ace-groupcomm-parameters}} of this document MUST be used, when specifying the corresponding configuration and status parameters.

+When checking the scope claim of a stored access token to verify that any of the requests defined in the following is authorized, the Group Manager only considers scope entries expressing permissions for administrative operations, namely "admin scope entries" as defined in {{scope-format}}.
+Instead, the alternative "user scope entries" defined in {{I-D.ietf-ace-key-groupcomm-oscore}} are not considered.
+That is, when handling any of the requests for administrative operations defined in the following sections, the Group Manager ignors possible "user scope entries" specified in the scope of a stored access token.

 ## Retrieve the Full List of Group Configurations ## {#collection-resource-get}

 The Administrator can send a GET request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups at the Group Manager.
 This is returned as a list of links to the corresponding group-configuration resources.

 The Group Manager MUST prepare the list L to include in the response as follows.
 For each group-configuration resource R:

-1. The Group Manager considers the group name GROUPNAME of the OSCORE group associated to R.
+1. The Group Manager considers the group name GROUPNAME of the OSCORE group associated with R.

 2. The Group Manager retrieves the stored Access Token for the Administrator.
 Then, it checks whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the Access Token.